DC801/BM-Badge/README.md

 	- Words wrapped in `%`s will count as 12 chars when the dialog message is auto-wrapped.
 - Insert the current value of a MGE variable by wrapping its name in `$`s.
 	- Words wrapped in `$`s will count as 5 chars when the dialog message is auto-wrapped.
-- Some characters must be escaped in the message body, such as double quote: `\"`
+- Some characters must be escaped in the message body, such as double quote (`\"`) (for messages wrapped in double quotes).
 	- `\t` (tabs) are auto-converted to four spaces.
 	- `\n` (new lines) are honored, but since text is wrapped automatically, don't worry about hard wrapping your messages unless you want to put line breaks in arbitrary places.
 	- `%` and `$` are printable characters unless used in pairs within a single line, in which case the only way to print them is to escape them (e.g. `\%`).